thattanarayana/10_days_challange_program/README.md

-10_Days_Challenge_Program to Become a Malware Analyst
+10 Days Challenge Program – Becoming a Malware Analyst

-I have taken up a 10-day challenge program to become a Malware Analyst.
+I’ve taken on a 10-day challenge to sharpen my skills and work towards becoming a Malware Analyst.

-This repository is dedicated to storing course materials, practice scripts, and related documents for this special program.
+This repository serves as a central hub for:

+Course materials

+Practice scripts

+Reference documents

-Within the repository, I’ve created a folder named "Test_Scripts_&_Documents_for_SpecialCourse", which contains subfolders organized by day.
-Each subfolder includes my daily learnings, practice exercises, and code samples.
+Inside, you’ll find a dedicated folder named Test_Scripts_&_Documents_for_SpecialCourse.
+It is structured into subfolders for each day of the challenge.
+Every subfolder documents my daily learnings, exercises, and code samples, making it easy to track progress and revisit key concepts.